-If you want to convert all the text values to UPPERCASE then use UPPER formula.
+If you want to convert all the text values to UPPERCASE then use UPPER formula in excel.

 And if you want to convert all the text values to LOWERCASE values then use the LOWER formula.

-If you want to find maximum and minimum values then use MAX and MIN functions respectively.
+If you want to find maximum and minimum values then use MAX and MIN functions in excel respectively.

 Things to Remember

-- These are some of the important formulas which are used regularly.
+- These are some of the important formulas/commands in excel which are used regularly.

 - We can use these functions in the advanced level as well.

-- There are move advanced formulas in excel which comes under advanced level courses.
+- There are move advanced formulas in excel which come under advanced level courses.

 - Space is considered as one character.

 This has been a guide to Excel Commands.
-Here we learn the list of top 10 commands in excel along with examples and downloadable excel template.
+Here we discuss the list of top 10 commands in excel along with examples and a downloadable template.
 You may learn more about excel from the following articles –